Two upcoming Youth and family events you want to be part of!

 Adult Support for High School Ministries

 With so many programs and activities offered for high school students, there are a wide variety of volunteer opportunities for parents and other interested adults and young adults.
-Volunteers working with teens must have completed the Safe Conduct Protocol Training and the Background Check within the past five years.
+Volunteers working with teens must be certified in the diocesan Safe & Sacred safe environment program.
+You must be re-certified every 3 years.
+Here is the link http://www.dol-in.org/online-safe-environment-training.

 Assist with making sure teens stay safe and participate in the activities along with them if you’re willing.
 Chaperones are needed for IMPACT Nights, Social in youth area after Sunday RE classes, retreats and other various events throughout the year.